DrTol/pressure_loss_calculator-Excel/README.md

 The Excel add-in [ExcelAdd-In_PressureLoss.xlam](ExcelAdd-In_PressureLoss.xlam) allows using of the developed user-defined-functions in any Excel file that your calculations take part.
 How to install the Excel add-in is well described in [Acompara J - How to Install an Excel Add-In - Guide @ExcelCampus.com](https://www.excelcampus.com/tools/how-to-install-an-excel-add-in-guide/).

 ### Description of Modules&Functions
 All of the modules developed within this repository are given in the folder [Modules-UDFs](Modules-UDFs).
+Generally, each of these modules hosts to a unique Excel functions developed, as shown in the table at section [List of Functions](README.md#list-of-functions).
 Here the idea is to present an overview of the Excel functions.
-Besides, one can use some of the Excel functions developed partially if other functions are not required by simply copy&pasting them on the Visiual Basic Editor.
+Besides, one can use some of the Excel functions developed partially if other functions are not required by simply importing the bas file/s or copy&pasting them on the Visiual Basic Editor.

 Please note that, after copy&paste, you have to delete the first codeline in the .bas file.
 For example, if you need only of the converter function, after copy&paste, you have to delete the line _Attribute VB_Name = "Converter_f2C"_ in the [Converter_f2C.bas](Modules-UDFs/Converter_f2C.bas) or (another example) if you need only of the Clamond algorithm you have the delete the _Attribute VB_Name = "DWf_Clamond"_ from the code lines of [dwf_Clamond.bas](Modules-UDFs/dwf_Clamond.bas).
-[A screenshot of How2Do!](zScreenShots/DeleteAttributes-f_Clamond.png)
+[A screenshot of How2Do!](zScreenShots/DeleteAttributes-f_Clamond.png).

 ### List of Functions
 Here is the list of functions developed and in use (latter original works by other Developers):